fabrik85/dynamo-backup-to-s3/README.md

     -d, --save-datapipeline-format   save in format compatible with the AWS datapipeline import.
 Default to false (save as exported by DynamoDb)
     --aws-key                        AWS access key.
 Will use AWS_ACCESS_KEY_ID env var if --aws-key not set --aws-secret                     AWS secret key.
-Will use AWS_SECRET_ACCESS_KEY env var if --aws-secret not set --aws-region                     AWS region.
+Will use AWS_SECRET_ACCESS_KEY env var if --aws-secret not set --aws-session                    AWS session token.
+Will use AWS_SESSION_TOKEN env var if --aws-session not set --aws-region                     AWS region.
 Will use AWS_DEFAULT_REGION env var if --aws-region not set
 ```